th01234/quant/README.md

-# quant ideas
+### quant ideas

-Stratefy_final is a comprehensive Python toolkit designed for quantitative analysis and strategy development on Bitcoin price data.
+`stratefy_final` is a comprehensive Python toolkit designed for quantitative analysis and strategy development on Bitcoin price data.

 ## Workflow Overview